 Instead of sending software packages and assigning licenses, the service must be “available online” so that it is immediately accessible to the business.

-The IT department no longer needs to take care of installing software, managing licenses, updates or other maintenance work and can devote their efforts to other tasks that are just as important to their business.
+The IT department no longer needs to take care of installing software, managing licenses, updates, or other maintenance work and can devote their efforts to other tasks that are just as important to their business.

-Easy integration of a new employee:
+3. Easy integration of a new employee

 It is no longer necessary to order new licenses or install the software on new workstations.
 In most cases, it is sufficient to register a new user online.

 Thanks to their identifiers, users will be able to access their applications on the go or from other systems.
 It also facilitates the concept of telecommuting.

 As the data is all stored off-site on a cloud server, local hardware and software problems rarely result in data loss.
 Small businesses thus benefit from the same level of security as large ones.